LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     )
 {% endhighlight %}

+Test:
+{% highlight julia %}
+X = rand(1:7455, 50, 8)
+Y = model(X) # 5×8 Matrix{Float32}
+{% endhighlight %}

-Alternatively see [classifier.jl](https://github.com/LiorSinai/TransformersLite.jl/blob/main/src/classifier.jl) in the repository for a version of the same model wrapped in a struct with nicer printing and names.
+Alternatively see [classifier.jl](https://github.com/LiorSinai/TransformersLite.jl/blob/main/src/models/TransformerClassifier.jl) in the repository for a version of the same model wrapped in a struct with nicer printing and names.
 Making a model with this:
 {% highlight julia %}
 model = TransformersLite.TransformerClassifier(
-    Embed(32, 7455),
+    Embedding(7455 => 32),
     PositionEncoding(32),
     Dropout(0.1),
     TransformerBlock[